-Table VII-4 shows the number of gallons of petroleum products that have been inspected and were subject to the Petroleum Inspection Fee for the fiscal years 2004 through 2013.
-Table VII-5 shows the number of gallons of gasoline and oil products that have been inspected for each of the same fiscal years.
-Information on the number of gallons that have been inspected and subject to the Petroleum Inspection Fee for fiscal year 2014 is being reviewed and verified and not available as of the date of this Part VII of the 2014 Annual Report.
+Table VIII-4 shows the number of gallons of petroleum products that have been inspected and were subject to the Petroleum Inspection Fee for the fiscal years 2007 through 2016.
+Table VIII-5 shows the number of gallons of gasoline and oil products that have been inspected for each of the same fiscal years.
 The timing of when monthly tax returns are filed, especially those of large filers, may impact the number of gallons that have been inspected in any given annual period.